Dr Mila Senem Leveson

 - Priory Wellbeing Centre Harley Street, 41 Harley Street, London W1G 8QH

-Dr. Leveson centres her practice around an integrated, holistic approach to tailor treatment for the individual, to suit their specific needs.
+Dr. Leveson centres her practice around an integrated, holistic approach in order to tailor treatment to each patient, to suit their individual needs.
 She is well known by her patients for understanding how the individual’s biological, social and personal circumstances can contribute to the individual’s mental health issues, and providing appropriate support.
-Her clinical interests include the presentation of autism in women, adult ADHD and the manifestation of mental health struggles in the international and ex-patriate community.

 Dr Leveson was born and educated in Istanbul before moving to England in her teens.
 She studied medicine at the University of Cambridge, graduating in 2008.
 She initially specialised in internal medicine and gained membership to the Royal College of Physicians.
 Following this, she worked as Clinical Lecturer at St George’s University Medical School, in charge of clinical skills teaching for Year 2 Medical Students.
 She then completed her core and specialist training in General Adult Psychiatry in Camden and Islington NHS Foundation Trust, gaining membership to the Royal College of Psychiatrists in 2015.